uoy-im-aitt/aitt-w8-ai-gestures/README.md

 ## Optional Extension: Gestures in VR

 We've learned how to train some basic gestures in InteractML based on mouse movement in this class.
 However, where InteractML comes into its own is with VR.
 As an extra task, why not try creating a VR experience where the movements of the HTC Vive controllers are used for gesture recognition?
-The latest VRInterface branch of InteractML (only works on Windows) has support for viewing IML Graphs and training models from within VR.
+The latest VRInterface branch of InteractML (only works on Windows) even has support for viewing IML Graphs and training models from within VR.
 You can get this branch on the [InteractML GitHub repository](https://github.com/Interactml/iml-unity/tree/VRInterface).